SerafimArts/ffi-sdl/README.md

 - PHP >=7.4
 - ext-ffi
-- MacOS, Linux or MacOS (BSD or something else are not supported yet).
+- Windows, Linux or MacOS
+    - Android, iOS, BSD or something else are not supported yet
 - SDL >= 2.0

 ## Installation